Ann Arbor–Detroit Regional Rail: Service

 The service is proposed to operate eight round-trips during each day: three during morning and afternoon rush-hours, one during the midday, and one in the evening.
 An end-to-end ride is estimated to take 45 minutes, and there would be stops at Ann Arbor, Ypsilanti, Wayne, Dearborn and the New Center neighborhood in Detroit.
 Of these stops, four are existing or proposed Amtrak stations, and one (Wayne) would be a new station used exclusively for the regional rail service.

 Rolling stock

-SEMCOG Commuter Rail's rolling stock are all ex-Metra Budd bi-level gallery-type cars as the passenger cars and the locomotives are ex-GO Transit EMD F59PH units currently owned by RB Railway Leasing.
+SEMCOG Commuter Rail's rolling stock are all ex-Metra Budd bi-level gallery-type cars and ex-GO Transit EMD F59PH units currently owned by RB Railway Leasing.
 SEMCOG has painted its rolling stock.
-Like on Metra cab cars, SEMCOG's cab cars have red and white warning stripes at the front.
+Like Metra cab cars, SEMCOG's cab cars have red and white warning stripes at the front.
 They have plates that say "MiTrain" on the sides.
+As of 2020, the gallery cars were sold off to WeGo Star and Steam Railroading Institute, while F59PH locomotives remain with RB Railway Leasing (while some were sold to LTEX or FIT Mexico).